FutureSex/LoveSounds: Music

 I heard dance and techno and was always interested in it but didn't really know where to go.
 But I went to a club one night and saw that people were losing their mind to these dance tracks.
 It wasn't really that I wanted to mimic that sound.
 I just wanted to have that energy and have people going crazy.
 So I knew the fusion was putting R&B with trance.

-Unlike his previous record that was intended to focus on R&B and pop genres, FutureSex/LoveSounds is less concentrated on one particular sound, thus representing a wider range.
+Unlike his previous record, which focused on R&B and pop music, FutureSex/LoveSounds is less concentrated on one particular sound.
 Timberlake explains, "It's more broad as far as the styles I wanted to mix in to my own type of thing."
-A musically "complex" album, FutureSex/LoveSounds is a fusion of rap, rock, funk, soul, gospel, new wave, opera, and world music.
+The musically "complex" album has been described as R&B, electro-funk, art pop,"modern day" disco and dance-pop with elements of hip-hop, rock, funk, soul, gospel, new wave, opera, and world music.
 Entertainment Weekly noted that the album's sound is a "sonic departure" from both *NSYNC and Justified.
-Although "What Goes Around" sounds similar to Justified, Timberlake admitted that it is the only song in the new album to have such similarity.
+Although "What Goes Around" sounds similar to Justified, Timberlake admitted that it is the only song on the album to have such similarity.

 Critics noted that the influences and styles are varied across the album's track list.
 The title track "FutureSex/LoveSound" incorporates early 1980s new wave and industrial rock.
 The song "Sexy Ladies" takes on Minneapolis funk.
 Another funk song on the album is the lead single "SexyBack", the style of which is described by Timberlake as "club funk".
 Meanwhile, the track "Damn Girl", which was produced by the Jawbreakers, incorporates '60s soul music.
 Gospel music is infused in "Losing My Way", which is the only song on the album that features choir arrangement.